inespissarra/AI_smart-fridge/README.md

 To train the machine learning models, the usage of Google Colab is recommended, as it has a GPU that speeds up the process.
 To change the runtime to GPU, go to `Runtime > Change runtime type` and select `T4 GPU`.
 The dataset (in a zip file) should be uploaded to the drive.
 In the case of the new model, the dataset should be a folder with one folder for each class and the images of the products inside the respective class folder.
 In the case of the pre-trained model, the dataset should be a folder with a COCO JSON file and the respective images.
+An easy way to create this dataset is to use the `RectLabel` tool.
 The number of classes (usually `num_classes`) should be adapted.